lporte/make-a-pokedex/README.md

 - Customize a web app front end

 ## Instructions
-1. Install dependencies from within the project's root directory
+1. Install dependencies & run the server from within the project's root directory
 	```
 	npm install
+	npm start
 	```
 2. Start the challenge!
-	- Run the server and see the
 	- In the server.js file (line 62), add the correct GET request so that it successfully displays a pokemon & it's data in the pokedex when you press the 'CLICK ME!' button
 	- Once sucessfully implemented, the pokemon image, name, type, height, and weight will display in the Pokedex in your browser
 3. Level up!